Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Is there a national minimum wage and, if so, what is it?

 There is no national minimum wage.
 However, the central and state governments can issue notifications on minimum wages in specific industries.
-The federal government recently set the recommended minimum wage to Rs160 per day and advised state governments to implement the same.
+The federal government has set the recommended minimum wage to Rs160 per day and advised state governments to implement the same.